 Among those to be screened at the Barbican are Sergei Yutkevich and Fridrikh Ermler’s 1932 political propaganda-cum-love story The Counterplan / Vstrechnye (Sept.
 23); Albert Gendelshtein’s 1935 post-Revolution civil war drama Love and Hate / Lyubov i nenavist (Oct.
 8); and Alexander Faintsimmer’s 1955 drama Ovod / The Gadfly (Dec.
 10), the tale of a nineteenth-century Italian revolutionary who rebels against both church and state.

 The 6-foot-5 wrestler Ken Richmond, 80, the fourth and last bulky man striking the gong before the opening credits of the British Rank Studio films, died of a heart attack on Aug.
 3 at his home in Christchurch, on England’s south coast.

 In 1954, Richmond was paid £100 (approximately US$280 at the time) to bare his chest and take a slow swing at a gong about 5 feet across.
 (Rank’s first gong-striker was bombardier Billy Wells, who struck the gong three times in 1935.
 The synchronized sound heard by audiences, however, was provided by percussionist James Blades striking a 30-inch Chinese tam-tam.)

 Richmond was born in London on July 10, 1926.
-An amateur heavyweight wrestler, he appeared as an extra in British films, and had a small role in Jules Dassin’s film noir Night and the City (1950), in which Richmond, hardly cast against type, played a wrestler.
+An amateur heavyweight wrestler, he appeared as an extra in British films, and had a small role in Jules Dassin’s film noir Night and the City (1950), starring Richard Widmark and Gene Tierney.
+Hardly cast against type, Richmond played a wrestler.

 In 1952, the 265-pound athlete won a bronze medal at the Olympic Games in Helsinki, and two years later, he won a gold medal at the 1954 Commonwealth Games in Vancouver.